johnie/isopress/README.md

 ### Structure

 This is the folder structure.
+This is not a regular WordPress structure.
 A config directory where all your WordPress and other configuration exists.

 The vendor map is for packages installed with composer and other external packages.

-The web directory is the custom `wp-content` directory, `app` is the theme.
-No themes directory exists, if you like to add a themes directory you can do so and register that with WordPress and remove `theme.php` from `lib/isopress` directory.
+The web directory is the custom `wp-content` directory, `views` is the theme.
+No themes directory exists.
+The `lib` directory is the `mu-plugins` directory, so there is where your `functions.php` code will be, since that code will always be loaded.

 If you are using external plugins that creates directory in `wp-content` directory then you will have more directories in the web directory and that can be ugly!